salpida-foundation/sal-meter-kernel-program/README.md

 ## Open Now

-The repository is currently open for the following bounded routes only:
+The repository is currently open for the following **bounded routes only**:

 ### 1. External Layer-0 feasibility inquiry
-A separate pre-phase support track for bounded chemistry / electrochemistry feasibility work.
+A pre-phase support route for bounded chemistry / electrochemistry feasibility work.

 Typical fit includes:
 - iodine redox baseline characterization
 - thiol / GSH-GSSG response mapping
 - electrochemical drift and stability checks
 - signal-interface feasibility under controlled conditions

 ### 2. ESL / EStL recruitment and serious contributor inquiry
-The current public recruitment / collaboration surface is centered on the internal kernel program, not on a broadly open competition.
+The public recruitment / collaboration surface is centered on the **internal kernel program**, not on a broadly open competition.

 ### 3. Canonical reading and PI-level evaluation
 PIs, lab leads, engineers, and technical researchers are encouraged to evaluate the program at the level of:
 - interface reality
 - repeatability
 - leak / cross-talk control